roeyhappy/AIoT-workshop/README.md

     + secret_key = 'put your secret_key here'
 + Do not cross over me, thanks!!!!!!!!!!!!!!

-region is the location of s3 server, for now it should be 'cn-north-1' access_key is the
+1. region is the location of s3 server, for now it should be 'cn-north-1'
+2. access_key is the key that
+3. secret key is the key that